JuliaReinforcementLearning/TileMaps.jl/README.md

 # TileMaps

-`TileMaps` is a package that makes it simple to create 2D tile maps in Julia.
+`TileMaps` is a package that makes it simple to create 2D tile maps (and higher dimensional equivalents) in Julia.
 It is designed to be lightweight and fast, and have minimal dependencies.

 **Note:** This package does not export any names.
 The examples below that demonstrate the use of this package assume that it has been loaded via `import TileMaps as TM`.